technicole-t/JS-PairProgramming-Katas/README.md

 ## Pairing katas tasks

 1. Make sure that you are in the main directory for the repo (the one containing the `package.json`)

 2. Run `npm install` to get necessary testing dependencies

-3. In your katas folder you will find a `*.js` file for each problem that needs solving.
-Write your solution code here.
+3. In your katas folder you will need to create a `your-function-name-here.js` file for the function you are trying to implement.

-4. Each kata also has `*.spec.js` file associated with it, in the spec folder.
-Write tests for your code here!
-Uncomment the first line to access the functions you have written.
+4. You will also need to create a `katas.test.js` file where you can write the test cases for each function.

-5. Run `npm test` to run every test in your `spec` folder.
-Whenever you get one or two done, swap your pair roles!
+5. Run `npm test` to run every test.
+Whenever you get one done, swap your pair roles!

 6. Below is a suggested order in which to do the katas, but it isn't compulsory to follow it.
-Feel free to pick one you like the sound of too!

-- orderVeg
-- sumDigits
-- vegCounter
-- alternateCase
-- getCentury
-- areOrdered
-- middleChar
-- checkUsernames
-- maxAndMin
-- sumArgs
-- range
-- removeDuplicates
-- sumAscii
-- mergeArrays
-- checkStudents
-- getYearsOfGrowth
-- getDistinctLetters
+- `sumDigits`
-- getFrequencies
+- `vegCounter`
-- getMostRepeated
+- `getFrequencies`
-- lengthenDate
+- `alternateCase`
-- caesarCipher
+- `caesarCipher`

 ## Resources